How to Grow Hydrangea from Cuttings for a Bloom-Filled Garden

 Why grow hydrangeas from cuttings

 Propagating hydrangeas from cuttings is an easy way to expand your garden without buying new plants.
 It is especially helpful if you have a favorite variety you want to replicate.
-Compared with starting from seed, cuttings establish faster and bloom sooner.
+Compared with starting from seed, cuttings establish sooner and will produce flowers faster.

 There is also a rewarding sense of achievement when you see your own cuttings grow into strong, flowering shrubs.
 Sharing propagated hydrangeas with friends or neighbors is another enjoyable bonus.
 It is both practical and cost-effective for home gardeners.